Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Parameter Space Optimization of IGL NN Using Evolution Strategy in IGL

 \subsubsection{Edge Generator}

-We extract key information on contention and interference to assist the NGM NN in deciding edge values.
-Specifically, for a given STA pair $i$ and $j$ (where $i \neq j$), the edge value $E_{i,j}$ is generated based on the following information in $\mathcal{S}_i$ and $\mathcal{S}_j$, representing the negative impact of STA $i$'s transmissions on those of STA $j$ \cite{gu2024graph}, as \begin{itemize} \item $s_{i,\hat{a}_i}$: Path loss from STA $i$ to its associated AP $\hat{a}_i$, which determines the packet duration of STA $i$, i.e., the interference duration caused by STA $i$.
-A smaller $s_{i,\hat{a}_i}$ results in shorter interference durations from STA $i$.
+We extract key information on contention and interference to assist the IGL NN in deciding edge values.
+Specifically, for a given STA pair $i$ and $j$ (where $i \neq j$), the edge value $E_{i,j}$ is generated based on the information in $\mathcal{S}_i$ and $\mathcal{S}_j$, representing the negative impact of STA $i$'s transmissions on those of STA $j$ \cite{gu2024graph}, as discussed in Section \ref{subsec:igl_framework}.
+We design the edge generator NN (EGNN) based on the extracted contention and interference information as